 As a member of a scrum team, it’s an important question.
 How does the team learn?
 I mean we spend a significant amount of time in retrospectives for the purpose of learning and improving.

 For me as an individual, I need to do something before I really understand it.
 I learn by doing.
 I learn about agile by delivering working software as a member of a cross-functional team.
 Is there another way of learning about Agile without doing it in practice?

-Our fail wall has failed because it was taken down for saying fail wall.
-This is only a reasonable reason in a earthquake zone after a mayor earthquake.
-So what was learned.
-Timing and wording is important when putting up a fail wall.
+Our fail wall has failed because it was taken down for saying a fail wall.
+This is only a reasonable reason in an earthquake zone after a major earthquake.
+So what was learned?
+Timing and wording are important when putting up a fail wall.

 Went to the second code kata focused on Test Driven Development at Adscale.
 Code katas is a very Agile thing to me.
 The more exposed I become the more I prefer it to normal sessions and discussions.

 To learn with using close collaboration.